 Have you ever seen something so bizarre, so surreal that you just HAD to have an explanation for it before you could go on with what you were originally doing?
 It probably feels that way for someone who sees a UFO or The Lochness Monster.
 Well, THAT is how I felt when we pulled up next to the ancient church in Loboc.
 The church was old, large and interesting, but that wasn’t what had my curiosity all abuzz, although it was certainly part of it.

 Sure enough, while doing some research on the internet I inspected a road map I found of Bohol.
 I've included two maps in this post; check them out.
 The map above (click on it) shows a major road going from Sikatuna to Loboc from the direction of where the bridge now sits fallow and it also shows the road stopping, evidently from the point where the bridge stopped.
 I found another map (click on it below) that shows the road continuing to just west of Lila, so maybe that map represents a proposed continuation or a presently unimproved section of the same road.
-The story and the guide's way of dealing with it is very Filipino, and I say that with a combination of affection and humor knowing what I have learned of the national psyche here—one that is certainly unique:

 (Foreigner: “Hey, why is there an elephant in the kitchen?”
 Local: No explanation—just a pleasant smile and a studious disregard for the question.)
 That is this place—it’s not good or bad—it just is.
 One just has to smile and enjoy the occasional absurdity.